lsolbach/TemplateEngine/README.md

 * syntax is easy to learn
 * simple things are easy, complex things are possible
 * data binding for java beans (use bean objects as input) and xml files
-* safe by design, no modification of input java objects possible (if getters on objects have no side effects, which is bad design anyway)
+* view language, safe by design, no modification of input java objects possible (if getters on objects have no side effects, which is bad design anyway)
 * string, numeric, list, map and method datatypes
 * arithmetic, relational and logical operators
-* branching with if/else
-* while loops and foreach loops with filters
+* branching with if/else, while loops and foreach loops with filters
 * declaration of variables and methods within the templates
 * full recursion and overriding support for methods
 * functional programming support